South East - Maintenance schemes

 We’ll make every effort to ensure the impact on the local community and travelling public is kept to a minimum.
 We always aim to work to the programme, however unforeseen circumstances or adverse weather conditions may mean changes.
 Please accept our apologies in advance for any inconvenience this may cause.

-We’re going to be clearing vegetation and carrying out surveys on the A21 Sevenoaks Bypass and Tonbridge Bypass.
+We’re going to be clearing vegetation and carrying out surveys on the A21 Sevenoaks Bypass, Tonbridge Bypass and south to Forstal Farm Roundabout.
 These surveys will help us plan replacing and upgrading the signs on the road, part of our A21 Safety package.

 Sevenoaks Bypass

-Friday 12 and then Monday 15 to Friday 20 April: the A21 northbound between Morleys Roundabout and the A25 will be closed between 8pm and 6am each night.
+Wednesday 17 to Friday 19 April: the A21 northbound between Morleys Roundabout and the A25 will be closed between 8pm and 6am each night.
 A lane will also be closed on the southbound carriageway for safety.

 A diversion route will be in place via the A225, A224 and A25.